About Canadian historical weather radar

 Common Interpretation Errors

-A picture may be worth a thousand words, but sometimes what you see isn't necessarily what you get.
-Just because something looks colourful on the radar screen doesn't mean there's rain or snow.
-Similarly, just because the echoes on the screen appear weak or don't appear at all, doesn't mean there isn't significant precipitation falling somewhere.
+Sometimes what you see is not necessarily what you get.
+Just because something looks colourful on the radar screen does not mean there is rain or snow.
+Similarly, just because the echoes on the screen appear weak or do not appear at all, this does not mean there is not significant precipitation falling somewhere.

 Here are some of the more common radar interpretation mistakes: